omnius45467/geekwise-alexa-course/src/app/markdown/day_12/day_12.md

 Your job now is to create more routes and html markup.
 Look through the repo and figure out what you need to add to make this possible.

+### Databases

+Sometimes as a developer you don't have to have to hold everything that your dealing with in system memory.
+When we are presented with problems like this we find it best to offload some of this information to a `database`.
+When we offload some of this information to a database we can use it later.
+It is also possible to save things to a database and update them or even delete them.

+For the purposes of this class we will connect our systems and skills to [MLab](https://mlab.com/home).

+Go ahead and create an account.
+MLab's databases are special.
+They are written in the same format that we are using in our Alexa skills so things are relatively easy to integrate.

+You can step through the process of creating a database.
+For what we are doing there is no need to sign up for a paid database, simply scroll down to the bottom and you will see options for a free small database.

+You can include this database into your express server by introducing [Mongoose](https://www.npmjs.com/package/mongoose), Mongoose is just one option for connecting a mongoDB to your system.